tbedford/Notes/README.md

 Notes:

-* powerline - using in terminal you need to install patched fonts
+* powerline - using in terminal you need to install patched fonts.
+Plus you need to select the font for the terminal to use.